-Spring Cleaning 101: Easy ideas for making your kitchen shine
+Spring Cleaning 101: Easy ideas to make your kitchen shine

 How to clean kitchen floors

 Sweep the floor or use the vacuum to remove debris.
-Use the crevice tool to clean in small spaces like the gaps between the countertop and the oven or behind the fridge.
+Use the crevice tool to clean in small spaces, like the gaps between the countertop and the oven or behind the fridge.
 Wipe down baseboards with a microfiber cloth and warm soapy water.
 Mop or scrub the floor.
 Remember to work strategically from the far corner toward the door, so you can leave the room without tracking footprints across your spotless floor.

 Extra credit

-Deep clean any regularly-used items like your tea kettle, coffee pot or blender jug by soaking for several hours in a 1:1 water and white vinegar solution to remove residue.
+Deep clean any regularly used items like your tea kettle, coffee pot or blender jug by soaking for several hours in a 1-to-1 water and white vinegar solution to remove residue.
 Wash thoroughly.

+Want to clean the rest of your house?
+Check out our interactive spring cleaning guide.